 How to unblock a page/site using a browser testing service

-First you have to find a browser testing service.
+First, you have to find a browser testing service.
 You can Google for “browser test” or try BrowserShots.org.
 It’s very simple and easy to use.

 The next step is to type in or paste the URL of the page you want to unblock.
 After that go to the bottom of the page and select None.
 Then go and check Chrome 2.0.
-You need to do that in order that your page be “tested” only once.
+You need to do that in order that your page is “tested” only once.

 After you press Submit you’ll be redirected to a page where a screenshot of the page will be shown after a while.
-Here is how a screenshot of How-to-hide-ip looks like:
+Here is how a screenshot of How-to-hide-IP looks like: